Nrechati/42sh-UNIX-Shell/README.md

 ## Ressources

-As the project stipulate that the shell has to be based on a Official POSIX Shell, we chose **bash --posix** for our own.
+As the project stipulate that the shell has to be based on a **Official POSIX Shell**, we chose **bash --posix** for our own.
 The project also says that this reference is a starting point and that some features or behaviors can differs from it as long as it is an implementation or architectural choice and not just for convevience.

-For POSIX standards, we mostly relied on :
+For **POSIX standards**, we mostly relied on :
 - [Unix.com](https://www.unix.com/)
 - [GNU.org](https://www.gnu.org/)
 - [The Open Group](https://publications.opengroup.org/)